 Students who do not comply with the dress code may be notified with a verbal warning or may be issued an Infraction of Professionalism Form (Appendix B).
 Offenses will be reflected in Calipso.
-Student observers with more than two reports will lose observation privileges at the UAMS CHP Speech-Language and Hearing Education Clinic for the semester.
+Student observers with more than two reports will lose observation privileges in the university clinic for the semester.